milkcanbass/OnlineShop/README.md

 ## General info
 This is an imaginary online shop. <br>
 The key technologies I used for this are <br>
-React, Redux, Webpack, PWA, Express, Jest, Firebase, stripe.<br>
+React, Redux, Webpack, PWA, Express, Jest, Firebase, Stripe.<br>
 Firebase handles authentication and storing shop items data and user data. <br>
 Since this is an imaginary online shop, I set Stripe payment function as test mode.<br>
 If you would like to check the payment function, please use the card information on the checkout page.